NathanJAdams/fluent-builder/README.md

 ## Contributing

-We welcome contributions!
+Contributions are very welcome!
 Please open an issue or submit a pull request on [GitHub Issues](https://github.com/NathanJAdams/ts-fluent-builder/issues).

 ## License